Staying Fit

 Even in the event of a government shutdown, millions of Americans would continue to receive their Social Security, Medicare and veterans benefits.
-People would also continue to be able to get letters and their prescription drugs uninterrupted through the U.S. mail, among other essential services.
+People would also still be able to get their letters and prescription drugs delivered uninterrupted through the U.S. mail, among other essential services.

-While most federal agencies rely on congressional appropriations to pay for their operations, Social Security and Medicare are considered mandatory programs and are not subject to annual appropriations.
-Nevertheless, while key functions would continue in the event of a shutdown, some services might be curtailed depending on how long a shutdown lasts.
+While most federal agencies rely on congressional appropriations to pay for their operations, Social Security and Medicare are considered mandatory programs and the benefits they provide are not subject to annual appropriations.
+Nevertheless, while key functions would continue in the event of a shutdown, some services might be curtailed depending on how long the shutdown lasts.

-Absent an agreement to fund the government beyond next year’s January and February deadlines, many federal workers would face the prospect of being furloughed without pay and their job duties going unfilled.
+Many federal workers would face the prospect of being furloughed without pay and having their job duties going unfilled.
+Among those furloughed would be many employees of the Internal Revenue Service (IRS), which is in the middle of its busy tax-filing season.
 Federal workers deemed essential, including many active military members, would continue to work without receiving a paycheck.
 By law, back pay owed to federal workers would be paid out after the shutdown ends.

 The last time large portions of the federal government shut down was from Dec.
 22, 2018, to Jan.
 25, 2019.
 That 35-day shutdown was the longest in history.